“Graecia capta ferum victorem cepit” — Horace

 This influence proved decisive from the very beginnings of the relationship between the Greeks and the peoples of the Italian Peninsula, Etruscans, Latins, and others, as well as, naturally, with the peoples of Sicily and southern Italy, where important Greek settlements and colonies were established.

 The Exhibition focuses primarily on the Art and the influence of the ancient Greek Art on Roman civilization until the 20th century.
-Thirty eight masterpieces in ceramic, bronze, and marble, unique works that are not permitted to leave the Museums of Italy, comprise this Exhibition, which is organized into seven Sections:
+Thirty eight masterpieces in ceramic, bronze, and marble, unique works that are not exported from the Museums of Italy, comprise this Exhibition, which is organized into seven Sections:

 Section I – Before Rome: Greek Merchants and Etrusco-Italic Aristocrats